amanneox/Button-Css/README.md

 # Button Css

-A button libriary for web, Built on css.
+A button library for web, Built on css.
 Version-1.0
 ## Getting Started
 Download the libriary or directly use CDN to import in your project.